HCMID/ms-hackathon-2018/docs/tech/specs.md

 If you want to continue collaborating with us after the hackathon, we'll show you how to use a version-control system, and how to run scripts that can check and validate your editing:

--   Use a terminal to run validation scripts (TBA)
 -   Use `git` from your terminal for version control (TBA)